ChiLiubio/microeco/README.md

 ## Background
-With the development of high-throughput sequencing techniques, the increasing data amount and complexity make the microbiome data analysis and management a challenge.
+With the development of high-throughput sequencing techniques, the increasing data amount and complexity make the microbiome omics data analysis and management a challenge.
-Though there has been a lot of R packages created for the microbiome profiling analysis, it is still difficult to perform data mining fast, efficiently and comprehensively.
+Though there has been a lot of R packages in this filed, it is still difficult to perform data mining fast, efficiently and comprehensively.
 Therefore, we created R microeco package (abbreviated and pronounced as **_[miːkəu]_**).

 ## Main Features
   + R6 Class to store and analyze data: flexible and modularized
+  + Data normalization
   + Taxonomic abundance analysis
   + Venn diagram
   + Alpha diversity